ExpediaGroup/stream-registry/README.md

 <img src="docs/docs/architecture/SR-logo.svg" alt="StreamRegistryLogo" style="max-width:50%;"/>
 </center>

-A stream-registry is what its name implies: it is a registry of streams.
+A Stream Registry is what its name implies: it is a registry of streams.
 As enterprises increasingly scale in size, the need to organize and develop around streams of data becomes paramount.
 Synchronous calls are attracted to the edge, and a variety of synchronous and asynchronous calls permeate the enterprise.
 The need for a declarative, central authority for discovery and orchestration of stream management emerges.
 This is what a stream registry provides.
-In much the same way that DNS provides a name translation service for an ip address, by way of analogy, a stream-registry provides a “metadata service” for streams.
+In much the same way that DNS provides a name translation service for an ip address, by way of analogy, a Stream Registry provides a “metadata service” for streams.
 By centralizing stream metadata, a stream translation service for producer and/or consumer stream coördinates becomes possible.
 This centralized, yet democratized, stream metadata function thus streamlines operational complexity via stream lifecycle management, stream discovery, stream availability and resiliency.

-## Why Stream Registry? ##
+## Why Stream Registry?

 We believe that as the change to business requirements accelerate, time to market pressures increase, competitive measures grow, migrations to cloud and different platforms are required, and so on, systems will